'Just The Right Policy': Pete Buttigieg On His 'Medicare For All Who Want It' Plan

 Buttigieg told her he's proposing to end surprise billing.

-"We would set 200 percent of Medicare, would be the highest that even an out-of-network therapy could cost when you have a hospitalization or something like that," he said.
+"We would set 200% of Medicare, would be the highest that even an out-of-network therapy could cost when you have a hospitalization or something like that," he said.
 "Because some of this is also the responsibility of hospitals and health care providers.
 This can't just be handled on the insurance side."

 Buttigieg is polling second in Iowa according to a Quinnipiac University poll released Wednesday.
-The poll shows Buttigieg polling at 19%, trailing Sen. Elizabeth Warren, who is receiving 20%.
+The poll shows Buttigieg polling at 19%, trailing Warren, who is receiving 20%.
 Iowa holds the first-in-the-nation caucuses on Feb.
 3.

 Off Script is edited and produced for broadcast by Ashley Brown and Bridget De Chagas.
 Eric Marrapodi is Off Script's supervising editor.